Data, Analytics & AI job market report cover, San Antonio-New Braunfels, TX, 2026-05

 Difficulty: Hard.

-Next step: Build two portfolio pieces in the next month: one SQL-to-dashboard project and one Python analysis tied to a real business metric like churn, fraud, utilization, or revenue.
+Next step: Build two portfolio pieces in the next month: one dashboard story for an operations or finance use case, and one Python plus SQL case study that ends with a concrete business recommendation.

 Mid-Career Candidates